odicforcesounds/Art/readme.md

 - Please considere to create a pull request with the content you wish to see in that page.<br>

-2. Please, try to explain in a way that everyone can understand.
+2. Please, try to explain in a way that everyone can understand. <br>
    We can create literature, but this site aims to educate children too, so be kind. <br>
-3. Be sure you Agree with 'OdicforceSounds' Eternal License. <br>
+3. Be sure you Agree with 'OdicforceSounds' <b>Eternal License</b>. <br>
 4. Try to be original, while you should try to be only you ( that is your originality ).
-5. All the source is OpenSource ( Free to read and to modify )
+5. All the source is OpenSource ( Free to read and to modify (here at this site))

 - Please modify page content as you like and share with me, so I can share with everyone else who visit the site. <br>